What Are Multi-Agent Systems? Architecture, Failure Modes and When to Use One

 Example 1: Autonomous Customer Support (E-Commerce)

-A US-based e-commerce company (Minimal AI) deployed a 4-agent system:
+A US-based e-commerce company deployed a 4-agent system:

 - The Intent Classifier Agent breaks queries into tasks like returns, shipping, or refunds.